-- The study sponsor and any company supporting the study now or in the future.
-This would include any organization helping the company with the study. - The NCI Central IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research. - The NCI's National Clinical Trials Network and the groups it works with to conduct research.
+- The study sponsors, NCI and ECOG-ACRIN, and the drug company supporting the study, Bristol-Myers Squibb or any drug company supporting the study now or in the future.
+This would include any organization helping the company with the study now or in the future. - The NCI Central IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The laboratory, Sysmex Inostics, which will be performing research testing if you agree to participate. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research. - The NCI's National Clinical Trials Network and the groups it works with to conduct research.